psfotis/sqlseminar/docs/exercises/index.md

 **Q15.
 Find the number of routes for each source airport.
 Project only the number of routes and corresponding id of the airport (i.e., src_apid).
 Order the results by decreasing number of routes.**

 **Q16.
-Find the average,  max, min, and standard deviation of routes operated by American Airlines across cities in the United States.
+Find the average,  max, and min routes operated by American Airlines across cities in the United States.
 You need to account only for routes with source airport located in a city in the United States.** Hint: First, write a SQL query to find the number of routes per city in the United States operated by American Airlines.
 Again, account only for routes with source airport located in a city in the United States.
 Then, use this query as a nested subquery to calculate the average, max, min, and standard deviation.

 **Q17.
 Find the number of routes that have as destination the JFK airport.**